-Sometimes a woman just has to go to the bathroom and you're getting in the way of that.
-It might be a call of nature, to brush her hair, pull down her dress that's riding up, fix her bra that's got the underwire poking out, reapply her makeup, etc. Basically there's a million and one reasons why women go to the bathroom, so wait until she comes back and then ask her to dance.
+Sometimes a woman just has to go to the bathroom, and you're getting in the way of that.
+It might be a call of nature to brush her hair, pull down her dress that's riding up, fix her bra that's got the underwire poking out, reapply her makeup, etc. Basically, there are a million and one reasons why women go to the bathroom, so wait until she comes back and then ask her to dance.

 16. You're Too Sweaty

-If you are sweaty, I suggest changing your shirt, or just calling it a night and going home and a taking a shower.
+If you are sweaty, I suggest changing your shirt or just calling it a night and going home and taking a shower.
 However, if you feel ambitious, you can try asking an equally sweaty woman to dance!